 The children came from underprivileged homes and everyone was accepted even if it meant squeezing ourselves in small spaces.
-Government schools were being used beyond capacity, resulting in poor teaching and learning environment.
-This is further compounded by the fact that poor children often have illiterate parents who cannot provide any support in their studies.
-To contain drop-out rates, we began our first after school support programs at Giri Nagar.
+Government schools were being used beyond capacity, resulting in poor teaching and learning environment and any help we could give was welcome and needed.

 Right from its inception, Project WHY decided to draw all resources from within the community as we felt that education can only have a true meaning if it is independent of extraneous factor, hence it was decided to find teachers/ resource persons from within.
-Though the staff may not at first seem qualified in a conventional manner, it has found to be most appropriate for several reasons.
+Though the staff may not at first seem qualified in a conventional manner, it has been to be most appropriate for several reasons.
 First of all it is an extremely motivated group as it has been given the recognition it never had.
 Secondly belonging to the same social background it is able to understand the problems faced by the children and above all being totally different from the ‘image’ of the teacher the child has, it is able to garner the confidence of the child.
 Today, we are a team of 50 resource persons from the community and for 80% of them, Project WHY is the sole source of income in the family.